 See 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction.

-Before the term to exercise their rights ends, or the possibility of filing tax assessments and/or self-assessments or the fulfilment of other tax obligations is over, taxpayers may contact the GDT regarding the tax regime, classification or qualification that corresponds to them in each case.
+Before the term to exercise their rights ends, or the possibility of filing tax assessments and/or self-assessments or the fulfilment of other tax obligations is over, taxpayers may contact the GDT regarding the tax regime, and the classification or qualification that corresponds to them in each case.
 The GDT has six months to issue a ruling and answer the request.
 However, in practice it takes longer to obtain a ruling and quite often the answer is delayed or unclear.
 Moreover, failure to respond within the required term does not imply acceptance by the GDT of the proposed content for the requested ruling.

 The ruling shall be binding for the STA in charge of applying taxes in their relationship with the consultant.
 Also, the STA shall apply the criteria contained in the binding rulings to any taxpayer, provided that the facts and circumstances are identical to those included in such binding rulings.